 Currently, large-scale Antarctic ice thickness observations mainly come from laser and radar altimeters, among which the laser altimetry data of Antarctic sea-ice thickness obtained from ICESat-1 are widely used due to its mature retrieval algorithm (Kurtz and Markus, 2012; Kern et al., 2016).
-Laser altimeters measure the total freeboard (combined ice and snow height above local sea level), and sea-ice thickness can be inferred from freeboard with different algorithms (Kurtz and Markus, 2012; Markus et al., 2011).
-Above algorithms adopt different treatments for retrieving snow depth, but large discrepancies are still found among these products (Kern et al., 2016).
-Though, the spatial distribution from different sea-ice thickness generally

-- 145 shows similarities.
-We use a new ICESat-1 sea-ice thickness product retrieved from a modified ice density approximation because this data was reported to have low biases relative to ship-based observations and may accurately reproduce seasonal thickness variations (Kern et al., 2016).
+Laser altimeters measure the total freeboard (combined ice and snow height above local sea level), and seaice thickness can be inferred from the freeboard with different algorithms (Kurtz and Markus, 2012; Markus et al., 2011).
+The algorithms above adopt different treatments for retrieving snow depth, but large discrepancies are still found among these products (Kern et al., 2016), although the spatial distribution from different sea-ice thicknesses generally shows similarities.
+We use a new ICESat-1 sea-ice thickness product retrieved from a modified ice density approximation because these data were reported to have low biases relative to ship-based observations, and they may accurately reproduce seasonal thickness variations (Kern et al., 2016).
 Due to the extensive spatial coverage and relatively high accuracy of ICESat-1, we use this monthly mean sea-ice thickness product as a reference to evaluate the sea-ice thickness of the four reanalyses.
 Periods of availability of this product are given in Table 2.
-Though used as a reference, note that ICESat-1and ship-based data are - 150 biased low when compared to the ULS and Envisat data (Figure 3b).
+Though used as a reference, note that ICESat-1 and ship-based data are biased low when compared to the ULS and Envisat data (Fig. 3b).

-Another large-scale sea-ice thickness data set used here are from the Sea Ice Climate Change Initiative (SICCI) project.
+Another large-scale sea-ice thickness data set used here is from the Sea Ice Climate Change Initiative (SICCI) project.
 SICCI includes Envisat and CryoSat-2 sea-ice thickness with a spatial resolution of 50 km in the Antarctic (Hendricks et al., 2018).
-This new Antarctic sea-ice thickness dataset was published in August of 2018.
-Both Envisat and Cryosat-2 carry a radar altimeter, which is expected to measure the ice freeboard (total freeboard minus snow depth) instead of only the total freeboard as measured by ICESat-1, but with less accuracy.
-The uncertainties of the radar altimeter estimate result from inaccuracy determining the snow-ice interface (Willatt et al., 2010), and also from biases due to surface type mixing and surface roughness (Schwegmann et al., 2016; Paul et al., 2018; Tilling et al., 2019).
-Previous studies indicated that Envisat overestimates the ice thickness because the radar signal can reflect inside the snow layer or even at the snow surface rather than reflect at the icesnow interface (Willatt et al., 2010; Wang et al., 2020).
-The mean and modal sea-ice thickness from Envisat is in good snow interface (Willatt et al., 2010; Wang et al., 2020).
+This new Antarctic sea-ice thickness data set was published in August of 2018.
+Both Envisat and Cryosat-2 carry a radar altimeter which is expected to measure the ice freeboard (total freeboard minus snow depth) instead of only the total freeboard as measured by ICESat-1 but with less accuracy.
+The uncertainties of the radar altimeter estimate result from the inaccuracy in determining the snow-ice interface (Willatt et al., 2010) and also from biases due to surface-type mixing and surface roughness (Schwegmann et al., 2016; Paul et al., 2018; Tilling et al., 2019).
+Previous studies have indicated that Envisat overestimates the ice thickness because the radar signal can reflect inside the snow layer or even at the snow surface rather than reflect at the ice-snow interface (Willatt et al., 2010; Wang et al., 2020).
 The mean and modal sea-ice thickness from Envisat is in good agreement during the sea-ice growth season.
-However, Envisat overestimates thin sea ice in the polynyas near the coasts and underestimates deformed thick ice in the multi-year sea ice region (Schwegmann et al., 2016).
-Due to the large biases of

-Envisat sea-ice thickness, we only use these Envisat sea-ice thickness estimates as a supplement to ICEsat-1 when investigating the evolution of sea-ice thickness spatial distribution.
+However, Envisat overestimates thin sea ice in the polynyas near the coasts and underestimates deformed thick ice in the multi-year sea-ice region (Schwegmann et al., 2016).
+Due to the large biases of Envisat sea-ice thickness, we only use these Envisat sea-ice thickness estimates as a supplement to ICEsat-1 when investigating the evolution of sea-ice thickness spatial distribution.

-165 2.3 Sea-ice thickness from in situ measurements
+2.3 Sea-ice thickness from in situ measurements

 The ULS measures the draft (the underwater part of sea ice) continuously at a fixed location.
 In this paper, we use the sea-ice thickness from the ULS deployed in the Weddell Sea from 2002 to 2012.
-Ice draft is converted into total ice thickness using the empirical relationship proposed by Harms et al. (2001), which is based on sea ice drilling measurements in the Weddell Sea, following Eq.
+Ice draft is converted into total ice thickness using the empirical relationship proposed by Harms et al. (2001), which is based on sea-ice drilling measurements in the Weddell Sea, following Eq.
 (1):

-$$170 \quad D = 0.028 + 1.012d, \tag{1}$$
+$$D = 0.028 + 1.012d, (1)$$